FedeIII/bayaz/README.md

 ## TO DOsg

+- Add arbitrary items to treasure
+- Add arbirtrary items to traits
 - Add notes to items
 - Add temporary hitpoints to combats
 - Warlock's Eldritch Invocations can be swapped every level